BiocPy/SingleCellExperiment/README.md

 )
 ```

-`SingleCellExperiment` extends `SummarizedExperiment`, so most methods from there are applicable here. checkout the [documentation](https://biocpy.github.io/SingleCellExperiment/).
+Since `SingleCellExperiment` extends `SummarizedExperiment`, most methods especially slicing and accessors are applicable here.
+Checkout the [documentation](https://biocpy.github.io/SingleCellExperiment/) for more info.

 <!-- pyscaffold-notes -->